 How many active support tickets do you have?
 How long do customers have to wait before they get help?
 If a customer has to wait months before the issue with their product is amended, it won’t matter if you provided a new product free of charge.
 Odds are they will look elsewhere in the future.

 Customer reviews and ratings provide helpful information not just to other potential customers, but to you too.
 A satisfied customer talking about the excellent quality of the product often means more to your visitors than your assurances of great workmanship.
 After all, these happy customers have little to gain by singing your praises.
 If a product consistently gets poor ratings, however, there is room for improvement.
-You might want to redesign the item, change manufacturer, or even drop the product entirely.
+You might want to redesign the item, change the manufacturer, or even drop the product entirely.

 If a customer leaves a bad review it is, of course, important that you reach out as soon as possible.
 Hear them out and see if there is anything you can do to improve their experience with your brand.
 Most people are willing to update their review once their problem has been addressed.